It was a dark and stormy night…Paul Clifford (1830) by Edward Bulwer-Lytton

-The rain was coming down in waves so heavy the wipers on the car could barely keep up.
+The rain came down in waves so heavy the wipers on the car could barely keep up.
 The headlights cut through the darkness as the flashing blue lights warned pedestrians to clear the road.
-Despite both this and the wail of the siren, the avenue was choked with humanity.
+Despite both this and the wail of a siren, humanity choked the avenue.
 I lit a cigarette and cracked the window, immediately regretting the latter.
 The smell of so many bodies pressed into a small space was overwhelming, despite the constant rain.
 Shouts, curses, and impolite propositions wafted through the air like the smoke coiling inside the car.
 Frank grunted and cracked his own window.
-He wasn’t a smoker, but I was driving, so he didn’t have much choice in the matter.
+He wasn’t a smoker.
+But I was driving, so he had little choice in the matter.
 He could always get out and walk, but he knew the crowd would tear him to pieces.
-There was only one thing the dregs of New Angeles liked more than killing a cop, and that was putting the body out on display.
+There’s only one thing the dregs of New Angeles liked more than killing a cop, and that’s putting the body out on display.

-Economy of words, simple structure, plenty of information about the setting (but from a character’s perspective), and establishing the tone for the story; this paragraph seems to tell us a lot about what we are dealing with and what we can expect from the book.
+Economy of words, simple structure, plenty of information about the setting (from a character’s perspective), and establishing the tone for the story; this paragraph seems to tell us a lot about what we are dealing with and what we can expect from the book.

 While I would never be so bold as to claim this is the best example one could find, I would venture to say this is a successful example of expressing “it was a dark and stormy night” in an engaging, immersive way.

 Again, these are just two examples, and by far likely not the best one could find.
 Admittedly, the first paragraph of Seahaven could have been better.
-The first paragraph of Night Shift, however, I’m nothing but pleased with.
+But the first paragraph of Night Shift, I’m pleased with.